seungyonglee0802/2023-FBA-quant-team3/Week6/README.md

 `--momentum_type`: Choose between 'cross_sectional' and 'time_series' momentum strategies.

 `--window_size`: Lookback window size for momentum calculation (default: 252).

+`--rebalancing_period`: Rebalancing period for the cross-sectional strategy (default: 21).

 `--quantile`: Quantile for the cross-sectional strategy (default: 0.1).
 This argument is only applicable for the cross-sectional momentum strategy.